CupertinoVanguard/Webpage/Lab13.md

 #### Run 1

 Run one (the longest of the 2) involved starting at our start point and getting all the way until 5, 3 hands free.
 However, the trajectory from 5, 3 on to 0,3 constantly fails as the blue tooh connection times out at that one point and the robot proceeds to just crash into the wall.
-The unsuccessful trial that displays the issue is included below:
+The unsuccessful trial that displays the issue is included [here](https://youtu.be/8NUiufPoF8c).

 This trail was conducted before the proper tuning of the PID turns and straight movement but it goes to emphasize the issue we were facing.
 The PID seemed fine until the trajectory from 5,3 to 0,3 at which pythong from the Python side, we could see that the bluetooth disconnected and the robot had run loose.
 Ultimately, our worst fear came to fruition.